LenderPanel.com

 • I am under the impression we would need at least AP1 and Transfer Deed.
 Is this true?

-Information that may be required from your conveyancer may ask in relation to your Ulster Bank Transfer of Equity
+Questions that your conveyancing solicitor could ask in relation to your Ulster Bank Transfer of Equity

 Who will be responsible for the costs of the Transfer of Equity?

-Information to consider in conjunction with the above Ulster Bank transfer of equity Questions and Answers :
+Caveats to be read in supporting the above Ulster Bank transfer of equity Advice :

 Tax and Legal

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
-If such conditions are not strictly observed you may be in violation of the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance